Call Mon-Sun:

 Addiction Treatment Help for Provigil Dependence

-Alternative to Meds Center has provided help for Provigil addiction treatment for 15 years.
-Programs are individually designed to not only taper from and eliminate medications safely but to discover the underlying causes for symptoms that led to addiction or dependence on drugs or alcohol.
+Alternative to Meds Center has provided help for Provigil addiction treatment for many years.
+Programs are individually designed to not only gradually eliminate medications safely but to discover the underlying causes for symptoms that led to drug dependence, overuse, and addiction.
 Addressing the root cause of unwanted symptoms such as narcolepsy, chronic fatigue, etc., is what leads to freedom and Provigil addiction or dependence recovery.

 Want More Information?